 • • • •

-Going into the penultimate book of the series most of the characters’ say-so had put considerable effort into convincing us that:
+Going into the penultimate book of the series most of the characters’, not to mention the author’s, say-so had put considerable effort into convincing us that:

-2. The Death Eaters had originally been an organization calling itself the Knights of Walpurgis.
-Even though that was interview information, it was information that we’d been given deliberately.
+- The Death Eaters had originally been an organization calling itself the Knights of Walpurgis.
+Even though that was interview information, it was information that we’d deliberately been given to reason from.

-3. Lord Voldemort and his “message” had at one point enjoyed a broad popularity among the pureblood sector of the wizarding public.
-In fact it was suggested that his popularity had not necessarily even been confined to purebloods.
+- Lord Voldemort and his “message” had at one point enjoyed a broad popularity among the pureblood sector of the wizarding public.
+In fact it was suggested that his popularity had not necessarily been confined to purebloods.

 Over the course of the first 5 books, there was even a strong suggestion that at one point Lord Voldemort was actually “in power”.
 This is an illusion shared by rather a lot of the characters within the series (particularly House Elves employed by DE families), but it was always clear to the reader that it was never actually the case.
 The Ministry of Magic had always officially been the one “in power”.